-The Paperboard Packaging Council serves the $9 billion industry that prints images on paper-based substrates that are then converted into commercial packaging.
+The Paperboard Packaging Council serves the North American (NA) $10 billion industry that prints images on paper-based substrates which are then converted into commercial packaging.
 Our membership encompasses approximately 80% of all paper-based packaging manufactured in the United States and includes several Canadian firms.
 These companies produce folding cartons, set up boxes, rigid cylinders and folding cartons converted from micro-flute corrugated finished with printed paperboard top sheets.

-In 2015, the industry shipped 4.94 million tons of paperboard packaging with an average value per ton of $1,765.
+In 2016, the US industry shipped 4.9 million tons of paperboard packaging with an average value per ton of $1,753.
 The chart below illustrates some basic industry statistics:

-In the five year period between 2015 and 2019, the industry is expected to grow at an average annual rate of 1.3% in sales, 0.5% in tons.
-The average value per ton per year is expected to rise 0.8%.
+In the five year period between 2016 and 2020, the industry is expected to grow at an average annual rate of 0.3% in sales, 0.5% in tons.
+The average value per ton per year is expected to drop -0.1%.

 While we do not have any solid data to confirm the following (because sales data is not readily available), PPC’s best sophisticated guess is that these thirteen companies represent the largest companies in our “space.”
 They likely contain at least eight of the top ten, possibly all of the top ten.

 Independently owned private companies, defined as converters who do not own their own mill, several of which are ranked in the top 10 by volume, comprise about 20% of industry sales.
 Market share has declined from approximately 30% over the past fifteen years, due primarily to industry consolidation.